 Here you’ll find information about the Mississippi exemptions you can use to protect your car: what types of exemptions are available, exemption amounts, covered vehicles, how the exemptions work for married couples, how to find the applicable statute, and more.

-(For more information about exemptions, including how they work and which ones you can use, see our Bankruptcy Exemptions area.
-For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.)
+For more information about exemptions, including how they work and which ones you can use, see Bankruptcy Exemptions.
+For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.

 Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy.
 To learn more, see Your Car in Chapter 7 Bankruptcy and If You Are Behind on Your Car Payments, Can Chapter 7 Help?

 Mississippi does not have an exemption specifically for motor vehicles.
 Instead, Mississippi lumps together several categories of personal property and allows you to protect one large lump sum.
 In Mississippi, you can exempt up to $10,000 of equity in your vehicle, household goods, crops, animals, tools of the trade, cash, and health aids combined.